Cape Three Points Surf Stats

 (light / offshore wind)

-The graph describes the combination of swells directed at Cape Three Points through an average July and is based upon 3720 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast wind or surf right at the coast so we have chosen the optimum grid node based on what we know about Cape Three Points.
-In this particular case the best grid node is 28 km away (17 miles).
-The rose diagram shows the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing but without direction information.
-Five colours illustrate increasing wave sizes.
-Blue shows the smallest swells, less that 0.5m (1.5 feet) high.
+This picture describes the range of swells directed at Cape Three Points through an average October, based on 3471 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast surf and wind right at the coast so we have chosen the most applicable grid node based on what we know about Cape Three Points, and at Cape Three Points the best grid node is 28 km away (17 miles).
+The rose diagram describes the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing without direction information.
+Five colours represent increasing wave sizes.
+Very small swells of less than 0.5m (1.5 feet) high are shown in blue.
 These happened only 0% of the time.
-Green and yellow illustrate increasing swell sizes and red shows highest swells greater than >3m (>10ft).
-In both graphs, the area of any colour is proportional to how often that size swell happens.
-The diagram indicates that the dominant swell direction, shown by the biggest spokes, was SSW (which was the same as the dominant wind direction).
-Because the wave model grid is offshore, sometimes a strong offshore wind blows largest waves away from Cape Three Points and away from the coast.
-We group these with the no surf category of the bar chart.
-To keep it simple we don't show these in the rose plot.
-Because wind determines whether or not waves are good for surfing at Cape Three Points, you can select a similar diagram that shows only the swells that were predicted to coincide with glassy or offshore wind conditions.
-In a typical July, swells large enough to cause clean enough to surf waves at Cape Three Points run for about 100% of the time.
+Green and yellow illustrate increasing swell sizes and red illustrates highest swells greater than >3m (>10ft).
+In either graph, the area of any colour is proportional to how commonly that size swell happens.
+The diagram implies that the most common swell direction, shown by the biggest spokes, was S, whereas the the dominant wind blows from the SW.
+Because the wave model grid is out to sea, sometimes a strong offshore wind blows largest waves away from Cape Three Points and offshore.
+We lump these in with the no surf category of the bar chart.
+To keep it simple we don't show these in the rose diagram.
+Because wind determines whether or not waves are clean enough to surf at Cape Three Points, you can load a different image that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
+In a typical October, swells large enough to cause surfable waves at Cape Three Points run for about 100% of the time.

 Also see Cape Three Points wind stats